dropofwill/dropofwill.github.io/source/2014-09-02-first-flight.html.markdown

 title: First Flight
 date: 2014-09-02 19:24 UTC
 tags: HFOSS, FOSS
-summary: For Humanitarian Free/Open Source Software our first assignment (First Flight) was a sort of starter guide to the tools of Open Source culture.
+summary: "For Humanitarian Free/Open Source Software our first assignment (First Flight) was a sort of starter guide to the tools of Open Source culture.
 Some of it I was already familiar with, but some was new.
-This blog post outlines my experience setting everything up.
+This blog post outlines my experience setting everything up."

 ---

 ##First Flight

 For Humanitarian Free/Open Source Software our first assignment ([First Flight](http://hfoss-fossrit.rhcloud.com/hw/firstflight)) was a sort of starter guide to the tools of Open Source culture.
 Some of it I was already familiar with, but some was new.
 This blog post outlines my experience setting everything up.

 ###What's Ahead:
 - IRC